Responses

 Commonly used when some resource doesn't exist, HTTP response code 404 - Not Found can be returned with:

-HTTP 404 is returned automatically by Rwf when a user requests a route that doens't have a controller.
+HTTP 404 is returned automatically by Rwf when a user requests a route that doesn't have a controller.

 Syntactic sugar